-I too like most of them have many fond memories of Sundays spent eating Rajma chawal by the window of the house while looking at the clock and wondering when will it be 4 pm so that we can quickly exit the house and off to play, or eating rajma chawal while watching movie on the rented VCR, or eating rajma chawal while immersed in a book or eating rajma chawal just while talking to the family.
-The constant in the Sunday , always was the Rajma Chawal.
+I, too, like most of them have many fond memories of Sundays spent eating Rajma chawal by the window of the house. while looking at the clock and wondering when will it be 4 pm so that we can quickly exit the house and off to play.
+Or eating rajma chawal while watching movie on the rented VCR.
+Or eating rajma chawal while immersed in a book.
+Or eating rajma chawal just while talking to the family.
+The constant every Sunday was always the Rajma Chawal.

 The rajma chawal would almost always be served with a lacha onion salad and some curd, thin rings of onions lighlty pickled in vinegar/lemon juice for a couple of hours and spiced with salt, chilli and jeera.
 Crunch of onions in between those of bites of Rajma Chawal, it almost tastes of childhood, for me.

-And who can forget the numerous meals of Rajma Chawal you have had from roadside stalls if you grew up in Delhi.
-I remember the ones at Nehru place especially used to be popular, no trip to Nehru Place (oh and there were many to get our computer assembled, you remember?) used to be complete without a plate of steaming hot Rajma Chawal.
+And who can forget the numerous meals of Rajma Chawal you have had from roadside stalls if you grew up in Delhi?
+I remember the ones at Nehru place especially used to be popular.
+No trip to Nehru Place (oh and there were many to get our computers assembled, you remember?) used to be complete without a plate of steaming hot Rajma Chawal.
 I haven’t gone there in a while and I wonder if those guys are still around, may be should do a check next trip home.